4711/belkirk-jekyll-demo/_roles/role-1.md

 1. He'll want to use your yacht, and I don't want this thing smelling like fish.
 2. Really?
 Did nothing cancel?
-3. I hear the jury's still out on science.
+3. I hear the jury's still out on _science_.